manassaloi/manassaloi.github.io/_posts/2016-06-05-ride-of-lifetime-robert-iger.markdown

 ---
 layout: post
-title:  "The Ride of a Lifetime: Lessons Learned from 15 Years as CEO of the Walt Disney Company - Robert Iger"
+title:  "The Ride of a Lifetime - Robert Iger"
 tags: booksummaries
 categories: booksummaries